FLEG: Feed-Forward Language Embedded Gaussian Splatting from Any Views via Compact Semantic Representation: Method

-The 3D-annotation-free training framework enables the network to learn geometry and appearance from $\mathcal{L}_{distill}$ and $\mathcal{L}_{photo}$, respectively.
-To further interpolate language-aligned semantics and predict language-embedded Gaussians, we lift the semantics of the 2D vision-language model~\cite{clip} from 2D to 3D through feature distillation, also without relying on any 3D annotations under the framework.
-The embedded semantics further enable language-related tasks, such as 3D querying and open-vocabulary segmentation, by computing similarity with text embeddings from the 2D vision-language model.
+The geometric distillation branch enables the network to learn geometry and appearance from $\mathcal{L}_{distill}$ and $\mathcal{L}_{photo}$, respectively.
+To further learn language-aligned semantics during training and predict language-embedded Gaussians, we lift the CLIP features~\cite{clip} from 2D to 3D through feature distillation, also without relying on any 3D annotations.

-\textbf{InstanceMV-14K Dataset.} Since our training framework does not require any 3D annotation, we can leverage large-scale 2D data with easily obtained instance information to enrich the semantics we embed.
-To this end, we construct InstanceMV-14K, a large-scale multi-view image dataset with instance masks.
-The data are collected from existing scan data (ScanNet~\cite{scannet}, ScanNet++~\cite{scannet++}, ArkitScenes~\cite{arkitscenes}) and Internet video data (RealEstate10K~\cite{re10k}).
-For ScanNet and ScanNet++ with 3D annotations, we directly utilize the back-projected 2D instance mask without additional processing.
-For other data without instance annotation, we employ SAM2~\cite{sam2} to obtain the instance information.
-Our InstanceMV-14K contains more than 15 million images and corresponding instance masks, covering a diverse range of approximately 14,000 scenes.
-Such a large-scale multi-view image dataset with instance masks contains abundant semantic information, significantly enriching the semantic embedding for our network.

-During training, we leverage instance masks from InstanceMV-14K to extract language-aligned features for each instance using the powerful 2D vision-language model CLIP~\cite{clip}.
+We first employ SAM2~\cite{sam2} to obtain instance masks of video sequences, then we extract language-aligned features for each instance using CLIP~\cite{clip}.
 The CLIP feature for each instance is applied to the pixels within its corresponding instance mask, generating the pixel-wise language-aligned feature as the target feature $F \in \mathbb{R}^{N_t \times C \times H \times W}$.
-The predicted language-embedded Gaussians with D-dimensional features $feat$ are rendered into 2D feature maps $\hat{F} \in \mathbb{R}^{N_t \times C \times H \times W}$, which are passed through a light-weight MLP and compute cosine similarity loss with corresponding target features:
+The predicted language-embedded Gaussians with D-dimensional embeddings $emb$ are rendered into 2D feature maps $\hat{F} \in \mathbb{R}^{N_t \times C \times H \times W}$, which are passed through a light-weight MLP and compute cosine similarity loss with corresponding target features: